sunnyvalechha/Kubernetes-Commands/README.md

   Example: docker run -it httpd /bin/bash

-- Instead of writing command on CLI write a YAML/manifest file that is enterprise level feature.
+- Instead of writing a command on CLI write a YAML/manifest file that is enterprise-level feature.

-- But, In a production enviroment it is not suggested to create a pod directly, instead we create a **Deployment**.
+- But, In a production environment it is not suggested to create a pod directly, instead we create a **Deployment**.

 - A **deployment** will create a Replicaset.